 Face to face consultations are still required for immunisations, dressings and if the doctor deems it necessary over the phone.

-If you have a respiratory illness you will need to wear a mask and wait out in the hall to be directed to our isolation area.
+If you have a respiratory illness, you will need to get a covid test and when attending the practice, wear a mask and wait out in the hall to be directed to our isolation area.

 Practice policy on video recording

 Our practice does not record telehealth video consultations and does not authorise patients to make their own separate recording of a telehealth video consultation.

 Recordings are reserved for exceptional circumstances where it is absolutely clinically necessary.
 Where a video recording is required, the practice will meet community expectations and legal requirements to protect patient privacy.
 Exceptional circumstances for making a recording during a telehealth video consultation may include still images- photos (eg a wound or skin lesion) or moving images (eg a tremor, gait abnormality, unusual movement or range of movement) where such images are deemed to have clinical value.

 Should a clinical recording be necessary, you (the patient), are asked to provide explicit prior consent and repeat this consent on camera.